fsancho/Topics-Navigator/README.md

 Topics-Navigator
 ================

-NetLogo model to manage, query and analyze Topics Networks
+NetLogo model to manage, query and analyze Semantic Networks

 Topics Navigator is a prototype model to experiment with some uses of graphs and hypergraphs for storing, recovering and analyzing connected information.